Skip to content

 SurfaceBest forNotes

-Web UIDay-to-day management of devices, adapters, auth, and runtime behaviorWorks for Docker, LXC, and addon installs
+Web UIDay-to-day management of devices, adapters, Bluetooth inventory, auth, and runtime behaviorWorks for Docker, LXC, and addon installs

-HA addon Configuration tabSupervisor-managed addon optionsUseful when you prefer HA-native YAML-style editing
+HA addon Configuration tabSupervisor-managed addon optionsUseful when you prefer HA-native editing or need to seed addon options outside the web UI

 General tab of the redesigned Configuration section

-The redesigned configuration area is organized into five tabs instead of one long form.
+The configuration area is organized into five tabs instead of one long form.

 TabWhat lives there

-GeneralBridge name, timezone, latency, web/UI ports, smooth restart, update policy
+GeneralBridge name, timezone, latency, ports, restart behavior, update policy, and guidance visibility

-Music AssistantToken flows, MA endpoint, monitor, volume/mute routing
+Music AssistantConnection status, reconfigure flow, token helpers, MA endpoint, monitor, volume/mute routing

 The General tab contains settings that apply to the whole bridge instance: